University Health Service (UHS)

 If you have diagnostic laboratory tests or other procedures (e.g., wart removal, biopsies, Pap smear, surgical procedures) performed during your visit, you will be charged separately for these procedures.
 Do not assume the physician's office is knowledgeable about your insurance coverage.
 It is a good idea to verify your coverage with your insurance company before receiving services.

-For students covered by Blue Cross Blue Shield (BC/BS) through UHS:
+For students covered by the Aetna Student Health insurance plan through UHS:

 - There is a separate charge for diagnostic laboratory tests or other procedures performed during a visit to a specialist.
 Coverage for these services is not included in the coverage for visits to specialists.
 Charges billed by a hospital or UHS are covered in full.
 Charges that are billed by a private physician's office or lab are covered up to 80% of the cost; you must pay the remaining 20%.